Google knows a whole lot about you. Here's how to make it forget

 The point is, it's ultimately up to you to protect yourself from invasive data practices.
 These 8 smartphone apps can help manage your passwords and obscure your browser data, as well as attend to some other privacy-related tasks.
 If you have any Google Home smart speakers in your house, here's how to manage your privacy with Google Assistant.
 One US senator has proposed a bill that would hold tech company executives like Mark Zuckerberg criminally accountable for privacy breaches.
 California's already one step ahead, having already passed legislation that gives users more control over their private data.
 The law is set to take effect Jan.
 1, 2020.

-Discuss: What Google knows about you may be a shock.
-Here's how to manage or delete your activity
+Discuss: Google keeps a staggering amount of information about you.
+Here's how to download and manage your Google data

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.